signalogic/SigSRF_SDK/iaTest_readme.md

 2) SWaP = size, weight, and power consumption.

 3) iaTest source code files use #ifdef's to allow compilation for both x86 and c66x CPUs.
 All source code examples invoke C or C++ OpenCV function calls per OpenCV standards.
 All source code can be augmented with network I/O APIs.

+<a name="PowerConsumptionNotes"></a>
+# Power Consumption Notes

+The demo server consumes up to 75 W.  Ongoing R&D work aims to reduce usage to under 50 W, and also add a 35 W "minimum mode", under which reduced processing is performed until some event or trigger enables full processing.